kumarmohit24011/toDoNote/blueprint.md

 *   **Firebase Realtime Database:**
     *   **Cloud Storage:** All user tasks are securely stored in the cloud.
     *   **Real-time Sync:** Changes to the task list (adding, completing, deleting) are instantly synchronized across all devices where the user is logged in.

+### Home Screen Widget

+*   **At-a-Glance View:** A home screen widget displays a list of active (incomplete) tasks, allowing users to quickly see what they need to do without opening the app.
+*   **Native Implementation:** The widget is implemented using native Android components:
+    *   `home_widget_layout.xml`: Defines the widget's UI.
+    *   `home_widget_info.xml`: Provides metadata for the widget, such as its size and update frequency.
+    *   `HomeWidgetProvider.kt`: A Kotlin class that manages the widget's behavior and updates.
+*   **Flutter Integration:** The `home_widget` package is used to facilitate communication between the Flutter app and the native Android widget.
+*   **Data Synchronization:** The `HomeWidgetService` in the Flutter app sends the latest list of active tasks to the widget whenever the task list is updated in the `TaskProvider`.

 ### UI Components